KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 The revert button before a given property will give an indicator of whether a property is set, and clicking it will unset the property, reverting it to either the default or inherited value.
 When a mixture of style properties are selected, you will see a multi-headed arrow, while the control itself will show the default or inherited value.
 Modifying the control will set the same value on all properties, while clicking the revert button will unset the property on all text.

-New properties can be added with the "add property" dropdown below.
+New properties can be added with the "add property" drop down below.
 The text input allows for searching the current text properties, with each property having a number of alternate keywords.

 The visibility state of each property can be configured by pressing the "configure button" next to the "add properties" dropdown.
 When the default visibility is set to "always show" and none of the individual properties are set to show conditionally, the "add property" dropdown is replaced with a filter input.
 The current visibility states are possible: